ULB-Darmstadt/shacl-form/README.md

 - triples provided by [classInstanceProvider](#classInstanceProvider)

 contains instances of that class, those can be linked in the respective SHACL property.
 The generated data graph will then just contain a reference to the instance, but not the triples that the instance consists of.

+<a id="resourceLinkProvider"></a>
+If your graphs only contain the resource identifiers (IRIs) and not the full triples for linked resources, you can use `setResourceLinkProvider` to supply them on demand.
+The `ResourceLinkProvider` lets you:

+* List resources that conform to a node shape so they can appear in the "Link existing ..." dialog.
+* Load RDF data for selected resource IRIs so the `shacl-form` can resolve, display and validate linked resources.

+The provider supports eager loading (resolve resources during initialization) or lazy loading (resolve when the user opens the link dialog).

 ### SHACL shape inheritance